spring-guides/gs-securing-web/README.md

-This guide walks you through creating a simple web application with resources that are protected by Spring Security.
+This guide walks you through the process of creating a simple web application with resources that are protected by Spring Security.

 What you'll build
 -----------------

-You'll build a simple Spring MVC application that secures the page with a login form backed a fixed list of users.
+You'll build a Spring MVC application that secures the page with a login form backed by a fixed list of users.

 What you'll need
 ----------------